potassco/clingraph/docs/index.rst

    **Publication**

    Check out our `paper <https://arxiv.org/pdf/2303.10118.pdf>`_.
-This work was published in LPNMR22 where it recived the "Best student paper award".
+This work was published in LPNMR22 where it received the "Best student paper award".

 **Here is a motivation example:**